bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chini.md

 6. Was the first to prove the homogeneity of the elementary divisor in a polynomial matrix.
 7. Was a major contributor to the Italian mathematical research community, and was awarded the Grand Prize of Mathematical Analysis by the Italian Mathematical Society in 1954.

-Born 8 May1866, Massa, Tuscany, Italy.
+Born 8 May 1866, Massa, Tuscany, Italy.
 Died 11 November 1933, Florence, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Chini/)